 - Church of the Dead, Urbania Mummies Cemetery: Church of the Dead, Chiesa dei Morti, is a tiny church in the Le Marche town of Urbania that holds an interesting and slightly macabre display.
 The Mummies Cemetery, Cimitero delle mummie, is in a tiny chapel.
 A guide takes you into the chapel and tells you about the mummies on display.
 Get visiting details in Urbania Mummies Cemetery.

 - Skeletons and Catacombs in Italy: Skeletons are found in catacombs in several places in Italy.
 Mazes of underground tunnels were used to bury thousands of bodies and some of them are open for tours or visits.
-Rome has some of the best catacombs.
-Catacombs in Rome
+Rome has some of the best catacombs, though in most cases, the catacomb custodians have removed the bones of the deceased from public view.
+Still, it's fascinating to see these underground cemeteries and learn about their context as early places of Christian worship.
+Read more in our guide to the Catacombs of Rome.
+Note that in all Rome catacombs, visits are by guided tour – with miles of tunnels descending for several levels underground, you don't want to risk getting lost without a guide!

-- Spooky Places in Rome: Rome has several places where you can see scary attractions, including crypts, catacombs, and a museum.
-You can also see body parts of saints and other unusual relics in Rome's churches.
+- Spooky Places in Rome: Rome has several places where you can see scary attractions, including the body parts of saints and other unusual relics in Rome's churches.

 Scary Places to Visit in Rome | Religious Relics in Rome's Churches